 A further feedback theory of stuttering was proposed by Chang and Zhu (2013).
 Referring to structural deficits in white matter tracts interconnecting left frontal motor and posterior auditory areas in stutterers, they write: “Insufficient white matter integrity between these regions may lead to subtle inefficiencies in one’s ability to match the auditory target associated with one’s own motor execution (articulation) to actual auditory feedback.
 If a mismatch occurs between the intended (predicted) auditory target of the speech produced and the actual auditory feedback, the auditory cortex sends corrective signals to the motor system to modify the motor programme for subsequent articulations […].” (p.
 14).

 What is the difference to my position?
 First, Chang and Zhu assume that stuttering results from a disruption of the feedback-based online (‘within the flow’) control of speech; they refer to Cai et al. (2012), who examined the online control of speech based on auditory feedback.
-By contrast, I think that stuttering is a elicited by an ‘offline correction’ mechanism that interrupts the speech flow to enable the correction of a slip of the tongue (read more).
+By contrast, I think that stuttering is elicited by an ‘offline correction’ mechanism that interrupts speech flow to enable the correction of a slip of the tongue (read more).

 Second, I think that not insufficient white matter integrity but insufficient attention to auditory feedback and, resulting from this, insufficient processing of auditory feedback causes the mismatch between auditory targets (predictions) and feedback.
 If stuttering were caused by a relatively invariable structural deficit, it could not be as variable as it is and come and go from one moment to the next.